Donate to help children in Brazil

 Despite economic progress, many Brazilians face a life in poverty

 However, extreme poverty still persists in many areas of the country, particularly in the Northeast and in Brazil’s largest urban centres.
 Nearly one in four Brazilians faces a life in shacks where regular access to water and electricity is rare.
-In regions like rural Bahía and Minas Gerais, the illiteracy rate is still at a shocking 30 per cent.
 Income inequality remains a problem in present-day Brazil.
 A large gap between the rich and the poor still persists, causing social and economic divide in the country.
 Much of Brazil’s land is in the hands of just a few wealthy families.

 The deforestation of the Amazon, heavily criticised by numerous non-governmental organisations and environmental protection groups, is still an issue of both national and global concern.
 A vast part of the Amazon forests, which a large number of Brazil’s indigenous tribes call their home, have been destroyed over the last decades.